OpenPrinting/openprinting.github.io/_posts/2023-11-24-OpenPrinting News - November 2023.md

 ## Snap workshops
+**Workshop overview**

+No need to meet me giving a workshop on a conference, you can do them all at any time.
+Click the links in this section and get a great snapper ...
+[Snapcrafters](https://github.com/snapcrafters) and many upstream application projects need you ...

+1. [**Your app everywhere, just in a Snap!**](https://events.canonical.com/event/35/contributions/291/): Introduction into Snap packaging (snapping) with simple GNOME/GTK applications as example ([video](https://www.youtube.com/watch?v=jNG8m9hesEU), [slides](https://events.canonical.com/event/35/contributions/291/attachments/60/101/Workshop%20Your%20app%20everywhere,%20just%20in%20a%20Snap!.pdf))
+2. [**Daemon Snapper's Workshop**](https://events.canonical.com/event/2/contributions/42/): Snapping daemons and system applications ([slides](https://events.canonical.com/event/2/contributions/42/attachments/15/23/Daemon%20Snapper's%20Workshop.pdf))
+3. [**Improving Snap maintenance: Automating tag updates on new upstream releases of the app**](https://events.canonical.com/event/31/contributions/217/): GitHub workflow to automatically update your Snap when an upstream source has a new release ([video](https://www.youtube.com/watch?v=tL4DBSSdBHU), [slides](https://events.canonical.com/event/31/contributions/217/attachments/126/198/Workshop%20Automating%20Snap%20updates%20on%20new%20upstream%20releases.pdf))

+Links to the exercises and examples are on the slides.
+You need to have `snapcraft` installed and working on your machine, follow the instructions in the "Setup" section of the first workshop or use the [virtual machine (~6 GB, `*.qcow2`)](https://drive.google.com/file/d/1kkxZ8GE3_UtG7orl5v2d4x_T4FhMUcbb/view?usp=sharing) if needed.

+**How I got into giving Snap workshops**

 Back in mid-2022 when I joined the organization team of the Ubuntu Summit 2022 in Prague, I had a 3.5-hour 1:1 video call with the leader of the organization team, [Mauro Gaspari](https://discourse.ubuntu.com/t/mauro-gaspari-membership-application/), exchanging ideas of what we can do in this first Ubuntu Summit.
 And as he brought in that we could do 2-hour interactive workshops where attendees can try out the subject matter on their own laptops, I was immediately sold on that and formed the idea to do a **workshop series on how to package applications as Snaps**.
 Mauro liked this idea and [I started to work on making it reality](/OpenPrinting-News-November-2022/#the-making-of).

 And on the Ubuntu Summit 2022 in Prague, one year ago, [it actually has taken place](/OpenPrinting-News-November-2022/#and-the-conference-finally-started-): One [introduction panel](https://www.youtube.com/watch?v=ido6kGmSHWI) and 5 workshops.
 All the speakers, including me, have put a lot of effort in designing the workshops and especially also the accompanying examples/exercises.
 Too much for presenting this only one single time ...